-All Things Ocwen and All on One Post
+Ocwen Resources All Things Ocwen in One Post

 Our national boutique law firm is best known for going after bad banks and lenders.
-In that category are loan servicers such as Ocwen.
+Included in that category are loan servicers such as Ocwen.

 Although we have helped the federal and state government collect over $16 billion from bad banks, and have helped our mortgage company whistleblower clients receive over $100 million in rewards, we have yet to tag Ocwen.